inabikarilibrary/inalib/guides/textF/teamsamples/Chain Samples.md

 - Aside from their strongest chain shooting move, remove all other Lvl1/2 chain moves (labelled with a 'C' next to the name) for your front 3 players
 - Remove Sakuma's Lvl3 shooting move 'Koutei Penguin 1gou'
 - Remove Saru's Lvl1 shooting move 'Mach Wind'
+- During halftime, substitute Gamma with Saru
-- You may notice that the teams have basically identical
+- You may notice that the teams have basically the same 5 players in the backline.
+I personally think this core is the most consistent and versatile, and is easy to use for new players

-Team 1: Standard
+****Team 1: Standard****

 <img width="600" alt="standard chain" src="https://user-images.githubusercontent.com/110833255/227714846-48e16e51-97ae-4bc2-abde-f581b4dcffc5.png">

 This is a very standard team created by Paraly.
 It boasts solid power, coverage and is easy to pilot as you do not need to make any halftime adjustments to your front 3 chainers.
 Canon and Gouenji also have good synergy as a chain duo.
 Alternatively, Canon can be replaced with Fideo if you prefer better versatility.

-Team 2: Opening Shindou
+****Team 2: Opening Shindou****

 <img width="600" alt="shindou opening" src="https://user-images.githubusercontent.com/110833255/227714858-a11e50e4-5b20-4f6d-8d45-af6942d4e98f.png">